zingale/phy504/docs/source/cxx-vector2d-class.rst

 * We explicitly mark the member data as private and the functions are public

-* We have 2 contructors: the *default constructor* and a *parametric constructor*.
+* We have 2 constructors: the *default constructor* and a *parametric constructor*.
 These both have the same name -- that's fine, C++ will call which ever one matches the argument list you use.